Scheduling periodic messages on a shared link: Abstract

 \section{Abstract}

-Cloud-RAN is a recent architecture for mobile networks where the processing units are located in distant data-centers while, until now, they were attached to antennas.
-The main challenge, to fulfill protocol constraints, is to guarantee a low latency for the periodic messages sent from each antenna to its processing unit and back.
-The problem we address is to find a sending scheme of these periodic messages \emph{without contention nor buffering}.
+{ Cloud-RAN, a novel architecture for modern mobile networks, relocates processing units from antenna to distant data centers.
+This shift introduces the challenge of ensuring low latency for the periodic messages exchanged between antennas and their respective processing units.
+In this study, we tackle the problem of devising an efficient periodic message assignment scheme under the constraints of fixed message size and period \emph{without contention nor buffering}.

-We study the problem \pma modeling this situation on a simple but common topology, where all contentions are on a single link shared by all antennas.
-The problem is reminiscent of classical scheduling and packing problems, but the periodicity introduces a new twist.
-We study how the problem behave with regard to the load of the shared link.
-The two main contributions are polynomial time algorithms which \emph{always} find a solution for arbitrary size of messages and load less than $0.4$ or for size one and load less than $\phi - 1$ ($\phi$ being the golden ratio $(\sqrt{5}+1)/2)$.
-We also prove that, a randomized greedy algorithm almost always finds a solution on random instances, explaining why most greedy algorithms work so well in our experiments.
+We address this problem by modeling it on a common network topology, wherein contention arises from a single shared link servicing multiple antennas.
+While reminiscent of coupled-task scheduling, the introduction of periodicity adds a unique dimension to the problem.
+We study how the problem behaves with regard to the \emph{load} of the shared link, and we focus on proving that, for load as high as possible, a solution \emph{always} exists and it can be found in polynomial time.

+The main contributions of this article are two polynomial-time algorithms, which find a solution for messages of any size and load at most $2/5$ or for messages of size one and load at most $\phi - 1$, the golden ratio conjugate.
+We also prove that a randomized greedy algorithm finds a solution on almost all instances with high probability, shedding light on the effectiveness of greedy algorithms in practical applications. }